Igor-Kuts/Projects/README.md

 #### Added

 - 'priority_queue.ipynb': A data structure that stores elements with associated priorities and retrieves them based on their priority.
+- 'stack.ipynb': A data structure that follows the Last-In-First-Out (LIFO) principle, where elements are added and removed from the same end, resembling a stack of objects.

 ### May 27, 2023